Procastinator-Dv/pc-businessmenudisplay/README.md

-PC-Businessmenucards
-PC-Businessmenucards is a FiveM script that allows server owners to create interactive business menus with NPCs or props.
+PC-Businessmenudisplay is a FiveM script that allows server owners to create interactive business menus with NPCs or props.
 Each business can have a unique menu, and players can interact with NPCs or props to view the business menu and make purchases.

 Features:
 Fully configurable for businesses, NPCs, or props.